magicmark/jest-how-do-i-mock-x/src/function-in-same-module/README.md

 3) Refactoring into a class, or move `getPlanet` to a seperate file
 4) Use babel-plugin-rewire ([example](https://stackoverflow.com/a/52725067/4396258))

-This repo shows examples for the following approaches
+This repo shows examples for the following approaches:

 - [#1 (using exports.)](./__tests__/greeting.exports.test.js)
 - [#2 (dependency injection)](./__tests__/greeting.dependency-injection.test.js)

-All are valid approaches (my personal preference is for dependency injection)
+All are valid!
+(My personal preference is for dependency injection fwiw)